Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

 Thus, the exact shot noise term with interlacing is

 Here, the summation in the second term is over $A_3$, the alternating group of degree $3$, which collects the contributions from $(i,j,m)=(1,2,3),(2,3,1)$ and $(3,1,2)$.

 To exam the accuracy of the above shot noise formula, we calculate the power spectrum of a random sample with number density of $n_s = 1.12\times 10^{-3} \text{ Mpc}^{-3} h^3$.
 We show the performance of the Eq.\,(\ref{eqn:interlacedshotnoise_brief}) in Figure~\ref{fig:shot_show}, along with the result for Eq.\,(\ref{eqn:shotnoise}) (also appeared in \cite{Jing05}).
+The results are presented in the form of $C(k)/W^2(k)$ to line up with the second term, i.e. the assumed shot noise contribution, in estimator Eq.\,(\ref{eqn:noint-shot-win}).
 The analytical expressions describe the data points from the numerical calculation well, with the residual scattering around the expectation.
 The accuracy of the interlaced shot noise formula lines up with the accuracy of the case without interlacing.

 The first term in Eq.\,(\ref{eqn:interlacedshotnoise_brief}) is usually larger than the second term which includes sine functions from two odd terms.
 This very expression of the leading term is similar to Eq.\,(\ref{eqn:sqpoly}), with $\sin^2x$ being replaced by $\sin^2(x/2)$ and an extra cosine prefactors $\cos^{2p}(x/2)$ induced by interlacing.
 Notice that for NGP mass assignment without interlacing, the aliasing effect exactly compensates the window effect, leading to exactly $1/N$ shot noise power.
 However, when interlacing is adopted, the shot noise for NGP is lower than $1/N$ at small scale.
 Naively using $1/N$ as the shot noise like Eq.\,(\ref{eqn:noint-shot-win}) leads to an over-subtraction of the shot noise.